Pregnancy & Acupuncture

 “This is my passion and joy and what I most enjoy about my Acupuncture practice.
 It’s being creative in producing placid and contented babies.
 I have one of my own to prove it.”

-Do you want a “Contented and Healthy Baby?”
+Would you like a “Contented and Healthy Baby?”

-Well, this is one of your BEST INVESTMENTS.
+Well, this may be one of your BEST INVESTMENTS.

-We specialize in treating mother & baby, “prenatal and post natal.”
+We specialize in helping mother & baby, “prenatal and post natal.”

 We find that mothers who have Acupuncture from 36 weeks onwards have a better chance of giving birth to a placid, healthy and contented baby, an ABSOLUTE JOY to look after.